kalumatic/employee-management-system-rest/README.md

 ## Installation
 1. Clone the repository or download the ZIP file.
-2. Run the SQL script provided in the sql-script folder
+2. Run the SQL script provided in the sql-script folder to use my table of employees.
-3. Execute the following in terminal to build and run the project
+3. Execute the following in terminal to build and run the project.
 > ./mvnw clean install \
 > ./mvnw spring-boot:run